MicrosoftDocs/power-platform/power-virtual-agents/guidance/deflection-topic-enrichment-analysis.md

 ## Topic enrichment through out-of-the-box analytics

-Power Virtual Agents provides advanced AI capabilities out-of-the-box, to identify a list of suggested new topics, by enabling the [advanced AI features](/power-virtual-agents/advanced-ai-features) for [topic suggestion from chat transcripts](/power-virtual-agents/advanced-ai-features#topic-suggestion-from-chat-transcripts-preview), when the author doesn't want to enable the Fallback topic.
+Microsoft Copilot Studio provides advanced AI capabilities out-of-the-box, to identify a list of suggested new topics, by enabling the [advanced AI features](/power-virtual-agents/advanced-ai-features) for [topic suggestion from chat transcripts](/power-virtual-agents/advanced-ai-features#topic-suggestion-from-chat-transcripts-preview), when the author doesn't want to enable the Fallback topic.

 This information can also be used to create new topics to improve deflection rate.